 Weir Mill will provide modern high quality housing to an area that currently has none.
 The Weir Mill could be the catalyst to create an area akin to Manchester's Northern Quarter, Birmingham's Digbeth, London's Shoreditch.
 Stockport needs to progress, otherwise we're all living in the same lifeless area staring at a bridge that's covered in weeds and limescale.
 Please pass the planning application

-An online petition objecting to the applications contains in excess of 3,652 signatures (as of 31 August 2021).
+An online petition objecting to the applications contains 3,691 signatures (as of 20 September 2021).
 The petition is addressed to the applicant, Stockport MBC and the Stockport Mayoral Development Corporation and is entitled 'Don't Hide Our Viaduct: Save Weir Mill'.
 It remains active and is available to view here: https://you.38degrees.org.uk/petitions/don-t-hide-our-viaduct